jrsherlock/nil-takedown/PROJECT_OVERVIEW.md

-# Bo Basset's NIL Takedown - Project Overview & Technical Documentation
+# Bo Bassett's NIL Takedown - Project Overview & Technical Documentation

 ## 1. Project Summary

-**Bo Basset's NIL Takedown** is a satirical, narrative-driven choice-based RPG web game that simulates the experience of a college wrestling recruit navigating the NIL (Name, Image, Likeness) landscape.
+**Bo Bassett's NIL Takedown** is a satirical, narrative-driven choice-based RPG web game that simulates the experience of a college wrestling recruit navigating the NIL (Name, Image, Likeness) landscape.
 Players make strategic decisions to maximize their NIL earnings across four years of college eligibility while managing loyalty, social clout, and wrestling skills.

 The game features a modern, animated user interface with a dark purple/pink gradient aesthetic, smooth transitions, and engaging visual feedback.
 It's built as a single-page application (SPA) with client-side state management and no backend requirements.